kianjoo/TechChallenge/README.md

 # The Flight Plan project
+Problem statement:
-Problem statement: Flights file a flight plan that specify a route that the pilot wishes to take between its departure and destination airports.
+Flights file a flight plan that specify a route that the pilot wishes to take between its departure and destination airports.
 The route is made up of waypoints and airways.
 We want to create a software that interrogates a few APIs, select a flight and display the associated flight route on a global map.

 An additional task would be to find and propose alternate flight routes when a button is pressed and to display it accordingly.
 This additional task is an optional task and candidates need not complete this task.

+# Cloning the project
+git clone

 # .Net Packages
 Serilog packages used for logging